Catherine is a homemaker, gardener, and writer who writes about home improvement, gardening, and science. Her day job is as a lab tech.

-For me, the work of rediscovering our curb appeal is an annual one.
-And the work begins in the fall when the massive oak tree in the front lawn begins dropping its leaves and never stops until the middle of winter.
+For me, the work of rediscovering our curb appeal is an annual one, and the work begins in the fall when the massive oak tree in the front lawn begins dropping its leaves and does not stop until the middle of winter.

 - Yard bags